braze-inc/braze-docs/_docs/_api/endpoints/scim/get_see_user_account_information.md

 {% api %}
 # Look up an existing dashboard user account
 {% apimethod get %}
-/scim/v2/users/YOUR_ID_HERE
+/scim/v2/Users/YOUR_ID_HERE
 {% endapimethod %}

-This endpoint allows you to look up an existing dashboard user account by specifying their email.
+This endpoint allows you to look up an existing dashboard user account by specifying their resource ID.
 For information on how to obtain a SCIM token, visit [Automated user provisioning]({{site.baseurl}}/scim/automated_user_provisioning/).

 ## Rate limit